FoxDotBuild/Forth-Day-2017/SLIDES.md

 # Welcome

 # About Me

 # About You
  * Experience Levels
  * Backgrounds
  * Goals

 # History
+ * Chuck Moore
+ * First project
+ * 80's Heyday
+ * Current status

 # Common Use Cases for Forth
+ * Firmware
+ * Firmware
+ * Resource constrained applications
+ * Firmware

 # Advantages
  * Can be easily ported to new systems / platforms
-# Cool Stuff
+ * _very_ resource efficient
+ * "Low Floor, High Ceiling"

+# Real World Forth
+ TODO: Add clickable links.
  * GA 144
  * Bubble
  * Fignition
  * Satellite stuff
  * Various "hobby forths"

 # Why Bother?
- * Low level concepts are easier to understand
+ * It's fun!
  * Makes you a better programmer
+ * Influences your understanding of other languages.
  * The only language a developer can _completely_ understand quickly.
- * It's fun!
+ * Low level concepts are easier
+ * Less tooling to learn than C

 # Minimalism
- * No GC.
+ * No Garbage Collector
- * No Floats.
+ * (sometimes) No Floating Point Numbers
- * No Types.
+ * No Type System / Type Checker

 # Course Format Explanation
  * Setup
    * Terminal